AliveFPS/minecraft-discord-script/README.md

 # minecraft-discord-script
+I made this script for a specific server I play on and their coinflip bot.
+This might offer as some guidance to creating something similar for your own use case.

 ## Disclaimer
 This script is for informational/educational purposes only.
 Gambling may have legal restrictions depending on your location.
 I am not responsible for any misuse or losses incurred.
 With that being said, this is for a minecraft server that deals with virtual money.